 HOW THIS STUDY MIGHT AFFECT RESEARCH, PRACTICE OR POLICY

 This study demonstrates the broad importance of calibrated confidence across medical disciplines in two main respects.
 Firstly, there is little evidence that clinicians’ confidence is aligned to their diagnostic accuracy, even when using certain cognitive interventions or aids.
-Secondly, confidence is predictive of many parts of the patient care process, such as investigations, referrals to specialists or prescribing, which may be suboptimal if confidence is miscalibrated.
+Secondly, confidence is predictive of actions in many parts of the patient care process, such as ordering investigations, referrals to specialists or prescribing, which may be suboptimal if confidence is miscalibrated.
 The proposed conceptual model highlights our current understanding of diagnostic confidence and how future research might focus on underexplored areas, particularly on group decisions, individual differences in confidence, and on the link between information seeking and confidence.

 INTRODUCTION